MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

 - You can't save draft emails or draft meetings to Salesforce.

-- Replies to saved emails and updates to saved meetings aren't automatically saved.
-If you update a saved meeting and save it again, nothing is updated in Salesforce.
+- Replies to saved emails aren't automatically saved.

+- If you update a saved meeting you can't save it again in Salesforce.
 Saving is a one-time action.

 - When you save an email or a meeting to Salesforce, it's shown as saved for you only.
 Other participants must save the email or meeting to Salesforce separately.